dumlutimuralp/antrea-packet-walks/part_c/README.md

 Just to emphasize once more, as a result of the actions mentioned in above bullets, OVS now knows that the destination of fhis flow is egress OF port 2 and the destination MAC address is known.
 However there is still more processing that needs to be done, as Table 90 and onwards.

-**Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 85-89 before Table 90.
+**Note :** In the OVS Pipeline diagram [here](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#2-ovs-pipeline), there are tables 85-89 before Table 90.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

 ### 10.11.8 IngressRule Table #90